 My Sessions

-This section controls Widgets, Parameters and other information shown in My Sessions.
+🔎 This section controls Widgets, Parameters and other information shown in My Sessions.
+We also offer a related Context Handover concept page for more detailed considerations on handling, displaying and transferring context in Nimbus.

 Conversation Context